SM Spirituality Media

 The 1971 turn

-Drunvalo's account of his own life starts not at his birth in Brooklyn but on an evening in April 1971, when — by his telling — two beings he describes as angels appeared and gave him the instructions that would structure the next fifty years of his work.
+Drunvalo's account of his own life starts not at his birth in Brooklyn but on an evening in April 1971.
+By his telling, two beings he describes as angels appeared and gave him instructions that would structure the next fifty years of his work.
 He was an art student at the University of California, Berkeley, with no prior interest in esoteric teaching.
 The angels asked him to drop everything and study sacred geometry.
 He did.

-What followed, on his account, was twenty years of guided study — Egyptian temples, Mayan sites, Tibetan teachers, Hopi elders — before he began teaching publicly in the early 1990s.
+What followed, on his account, was twenty years of guided study: Egyptian temples, Mayan sites, Tibetan teachers, Hopi elders.
+He began teaching publicly in the early 1990s.
 The published synthesis is The Ancient Secret of the Flower of Life in two volumes (Volume I and Volume II), which together remain the standard reference for his sacred-geometry curriculum.

 The Mer-Ka-Ba

-Drunvalo's signature teaching is the Mer-Ka-Ba — a counter-rotating geometric field that, in his framing, surrounds every human body and can be deliberately activated through a seventeen-breath meditation.
-The term he traces to ancient Egyptian (Mer = light, Ka = spirit, Ba = body), and the geometry to the interlocking tetrahedra of the Flower of Life pattern.
+Drunvalo's signature teaching is the Mer-Ka-Ba, a counter-rotating geometric field that, in his framing, surrounds every human body and can be activated through a seventeen-breath meditation.
+He traces the term to ancient Egyptian: Mer means light, Ka means spirit, Ba means body.
+The geometry comes from the interlocking tetrahedra of the Flower of Life pattern.

 The practice has two canonical forms in his work.
-The original brain-led version, taught in the Flower of Life workshops of the 1990s.
-And the heart-led version that emerged after 2003, in which the Mer-Ka-Ba activates from inside what he calls the sacred space of the heart — the subject of his 2003 book Living in the Heart and the centre of the Awakening the Illuminated Heart workshop.
+The original is a brain-led version taught in the Flower of Life workshops of the 1990s.
+The second emerged after 2003.
+In it, the Mer-Ka-Ba activates from inside what he calls the sacred space of the heart.
+This shift is the subject of his 2003 book Living in the Heart and the centre of the Awakening the Illuminated Heart workshop.

 From Flower of Life to the heart

 The arc of Drunvalo's teaching is unusually well-documented because it shifted publicly.
-The early phase — the Flower of Life workshop, the *Introduction* film with Gaia, the long *Conversation* on Sacred Geometry, the long lecture on Consciousness, Sacred Geometry and the Language of Light — emphasises geometry, dimensions, the Mer-Ka-Ba field as a brain-led activation.
+The early phase covers the Flower of Life workshop, the *Introduction* film with Gaia, the long *Conversation* on Sacred Geometry, and the long lecture on Consciousness, Sacred Geometry and the Language of Light.
+These works emphasise geometry, dimensions, and the Mer-Ka-Ba as a brain-led activation.

 Around 2003, with the publication of Living in the Heart and his earlier essay The Secret of Secrets, the emphasis moved into the heart.
 The geometry stayed; what changed was where the practice originates.
-The 2007–2012 books — Serpent of Light: Beyond 2012 and The Mayan Ouroboros — read the Mayan and indigenous prophecies of that period as a global confirmation of the heart-shift Drunvalo had been teaching.
-The Earth/Sky/Heart Workshop on Gaia is the recorded form of the transition; the Unify interview is a late summary in his own words.
+The 2007–2012 books, Serpent of Light: Beyond 2012 and The Mayan Ouroboros, read the Mayan and indigenous prophecies of that period as a global confirmation of the heart-shift he had been teaching.
+The Earth/Sky/Heart Workshop on Gaia is the recorded form of the transition.
+The Unify interview is a late summary in his own words.

 School of Remembering